Schedule a Consultation

 However, it is worth practising ending relationships well.
 Here are 5 benefits to healthy endings:

-• Practice Makes Perfect: Therapy can be seen as a practice ground for new behaviours that we want to embody in our everyday lives.
+• Practise Makes Perfect: Therapy can be seen as a practice ground for new behaviours that we want to embody in our everyday lives.

 • Closure and Healing: A healthy ending can provide a sense of closure, allowing individuals to move on and heal from the relationship.
 It can help prevent lingering feelings of resentment, anger, or sadness.

-• Prevention of Future Harm: A healthy ending can help prevent future harm or conflict between the individuals involved.
-It can also set a positive example for others, such as any children involved in the relationship.
+• Prevention of Future Harm: A healthy ending can help prevent future harm or conflict.
+It also sets a positive example for others, such as any children involved in the wider family dynamic.

 • Personal Growth: Ending a relationship, even a healthy one, can be an opportunity for personal growth and self-reflection.
-It can help individuals learn from their experiences and develop stronger relationships in the future.
+It helps individuals learn from their experiences and develop stronger relationships in the future.

 What is a Healthy Ending To a Therapeutic Relationship?